 Create a payment mandate

-Learn how to create a payment mandate for variable recurring payments.
+Learn how to create a new payment mandate to set up recurring payments

-The steps on this page explain how to create a new payment mandate for your user.
-You need this mandate to set up recurring payments.
+Use the following steps to learn how to create a new payment mandate for your user.
+You'll need this mandate to set up recurring payments.

 curl -X POST